updatez#

 The

-attribute), and for the arrays themselves.Keys passed in kwds are used as filenames inside the ZIP archive.
+.npzfile with load a NpzFile object is returned.
+This is a dictionary-like object which can be queried for its list of arrays (with the.filesattribute), and for the arrays themselves.Keys passed in kwds are used as filenames inside the ZIP archive.
 Therefore, keys should be valid filenames; e.g., avoid keys that begin with

-.When naming variables with keyword arguments, it is not possible to name a variable
+/or contain..When naming variables with keyword arguments, it is not possible to name a variable

-allows only filenames and not file-like or path-like objects.Examples
+numpy.savez_compressed,updatez_compressedallows only filenames and not file-like or path-like objects.Examples

 >>> import os >>> from tempfile import mkstemp >>> import numpy as np >>> fd, outfile = mkstemp('.npz') >>> os.close(fd) >>> x = np.arange(10) >>> y = np.sin(x) >>> xnew = np.arange(15) >>> ynew = np.sin(xnew)